In case of an emergency, contact UK Police

 Sexual Harassment under Title IX means conduct on the basis of sex that occurs in the University’s education program or education activity and satisfies one or more of the following:

-Sexual Misconduct, as defined in Interim AR 6:2 Policy and Procedures for Addressing and Resolving Allegations of Sexual Harassment Under Title IX and Other Forms of Sexual Misconduct, is a blanket term for the other forms of Sexual Harassment and includes Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Sexual Exploitation.
+Sexual Misconduct, as defined in the Office of Equal Opportunity Policy, is a blanket term for the other forms of Sexual Harassment and includes Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Sexual Exploitation.

 Yes.
 If you believe any member of the University community has engaged in sex-based discrimination or harassment, including Sexual Misconduct, you are encouraged to report the matter to the University so that it can be pursued as a disciplinary case.